User Research Basics

 - Allows usability testing.
 You can test anything from low-fidelity mockups to high-fidelity prototypes with your users and gather their feedback before developing your product's final version to save time and money.

 - Helps identify solutions.
-UX research can also be a great way to find solutions for your product's problems — this could be anything from high bounce rates to low conversion rates.
+UX research can also be a great way to find solutions for your product's problems that could be anything from high bounce rates to low conversion rates.

 - Enhances marketing efforts.
 Since UX research reveals early on from the product design process what your users’ needs, goals, and behaviors are like, it becomes easy to identify how to target these users in your marketing efforts.